nationalarchives/tdr-grafana/README.md

 The Terraform uses some shared components from the tdr-terraform-modules repository: https://github.com/nationalarchives/tdr-terraform-modules

-The Grafana instance runs on the existing Jenkins Vpc in the TDR management AWS account.
+The Grafana instance runs on the existing Jenkins VPC in the TDR management AWS account.

 ### Docker image